Owner Portal Tenant Portal

 Owner-Paid Utility Management

-Where water, sewer, or garbage stay in the owner's name — common on multi-unit and some single-family rentals — we set up the accounts, monitor the bills, and account for them in your monthly statements, or bill them back to tenants per the lease.
+Where water, sewer, or garbage stay in the owner's name — common on multi-unit and some single-family rentals — we set up the accounts, monitor the bills, and account for them in your monthly statements, or bill them back to tenants — prorated for each tenant's days in the home — per the lease.

 05

-When a tenant vacates, we coordinate final meter reads and account closures, then move service back to owner coverage.
+When a tenant vacates, we prorate any owner-held utility charges for the partial period and move service back to owner coverage.
 Any unpaid tenant utility balances are reconciled against the security deposit per Washington law.

 06